 Green anoles can be a good lizard species for beginners.
 Their requirements are relatively simple compared to other lizards, and they are active during the day.
-However, they do not tame easily are a better pet for observing and watching, not handling.
+However, they do not tame easily and are a better pet for observing and watching, not handling.

 They typically have lifespans of three to four years, but with proper care, some anoles even live to be eight!
 They grow to about eight inches long, including the tail.
 Green anoles can actually change the color of their skin slightly.
 Sometimes my anole is bright green, and sometimes he’s brown.

 Anoles are a tropical species that need a heated, humid cage.
 They also need to be fed live insects, so you must be comfortable with handling bugs.
 Anoles themselves are cheap to buy in a pet store, but they are not actually cheap lizards!
 Purchasing everything you need for an anole setup can actually be quite expensive.
 Anoles are living animals and deserve correct care, so please be willing to pay what you need to in order to care for your anole(s) properly.

 Anoles are an arboreal species, meaning they like taller rather longer cages.
 Keep this in mind when picking out a cage for them!

 Anoles are tropical lizards that need humidity.
 They should therefore be kept in a closed-in habitat such as an aquarium with a tight-fitting screen lid for ventilation.
 These little guys are able to climb up any side of their habitat due to their light weight and very sticky feet, so make sure the lid is escape-proof!
 A 10 gallon aquarium is sufficient for one or two green anoles, but more space is always better, so try a 15 or 20 gallon.
 Having more than one male in a small enclosure may cause stress for every anole due to territory issues.